AAA Foundation for Traffic Safety’s American Driving Survey shows disparities based on age and education level

 Previous research by the AAA Foundation for Traffic Safety showed younger drivers generally have higher crash rates that resulted in injuries and deaths.
 Other studies that looked at socioeconomic disparities found people with lower levels of education and those who live in lower income communities are more likely to die in crashes.
 Data for this American Driving Survey shows these are the groups spending the most time behind the wheel during the pandemic.

-“These findings suggest our ‘go-to’ fixes for crash and injury prevention won’t work like they used to,” said AAA traffic safety advocacy and research director Jake Nelson.
+“These findings suggest our ‘go-to’ fixes for crash and injury prevention won’t work like they used to,” said Mark Jenkins, spokesman, AAA - The Auto Club Group.
 “Road authorities will need to customize solutions for people overrepresented in these crashes in order to truly turn the tide on traffic deaths in the U.S.”

 AAA recommends tailoring solutions to traffic safety challenges by considering the groups most impacted.
 It is also critical to employ a holistic approach to address traffic safety issues by considering all aspects of a transportation system – road infrastructure, vehicle, and users.

 Now celebrating its 75th anniversary, the Foundation for Traffic Safety was established in 1947 by AAA.
 The Foundation is a nonprofit, publicly funded, 501(c)(3) charitable research and educational organization.
 The AAA Foundation’s mission is to prevent traffic deaths and injuries by researching their causes and by educating the public about strategies to prevent crashes and reduce injuries when they do occur.
 This research develops educational materials for drivers, pedestrians, bicyclists, and other road users.